praveensn0088/agentic-rag-assignment/data/processed/md/Abu Dhabi Procurement Standards.md

 ## 3.1.
 Procurement Charter

 - The  Procurement  Charter  defines  the  obligatory  roles  in  the  procurement  function  and mechanism of its governance in line with the Procurement Framework.
 A
 - The Procurement Charter defines the committees required for the procurement operations, in particular  the  roles  and  responsibilities  of  the  Procurement  Committee  and  the  Tendering Committee.
-B
 - The head of the Procurement shall ensure that procurement operations are in accordance with the Procurement Charter.
 C.

 ## 3.2.
 Types of Procurement